davidzchen/davidzchen.github.io/projects.md

 ---
 layout: default
 nav: projects
-title: dzc
+title: Projects
 ---

 <div class="page-header">
   <h1>Projects</h1>
 </div>

-Some of the open source projects that I am or have been involved with.
+Open source projects that I am or have been involved with.

+## Contributions

+My contributions to open source projects.

-## Bazel
+### Bazel

 Google's own build system.
 Bazel has built-in support for building both client and server software, including apps for both Android and iOS, and provides an